 WELCOME

-The Palavicini Lab seeks to better understand the molecular mechanisms that drive aging, particularly brain aging, and Alzheimer's disease
+The Palavicini Lab seeks to better understand the molecular mechanisms that drive Alzheimer's disease and aging, with a particular focus on lipid signaling and gene-environment interactions.

 Our ultimate goal is to participate in the development of new therapies that will empower us to live a sharper, healthier, and longer life!